 The project should adequately address the impacts of the proposed development on stormwater runoff and downstream water quality.
 During construction, the project should conform to the relevant state and federal erosion and sedimentation control requirements.
 After construction, water quality will be impacted due to polluted stormwater runoff.
 ARC has estimated the amount of pollutants produced after the construction of the entire proposed development, based on the submitted site plans.
 These estimates are based on some simplifying assumptions for typical pollutant loading factors (lbs/ac/yr).
 The loading factors are based on the results of regional storm water monitoring data from the Atlanta Region.
 Actual pollutant loadings will vary based on actual use and the amount of impervious surface in the final project design.
 The single-family lots have been classified as townhouse/apartment because no loading factors were developed for single-family lots of less than 1/4-acre.
-The other uses (except open space) were classified as commercial because of the coverage shown.
+Open space is not included in the calculations because no acreage was identified.
 The following table summarizes the results of the analysis.

-Preliminary Report: January 26, 2007 DEVELOPMENT OF REGIONAL IMPACT Project: Woodstock West #1245 Final Report Due: February 25, 2007 REVIEW REPORT Comments Due By: February 9, 2007
+Preliminary Report: January 31, 2007 DEVELOPMENT OF REGIONAL IMPACT Project: Breezy Hill Farm #1271 Final Report Due: February 14, 2007 REVIEW REPORT Comments Due By: March 2, 2007